iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 <p align='right'><a href='https://github.com/KIRANKUMAR7296/Library/blob/main/Machine%20Learning/Machine%20Learning%20Models.md'>Back to ML Models</a></p>

-# **Ensemble Techniques | Method**
+# Ensemble Learning Techniques

-### **Why Ensemble?**
-- Ensemble learning combines multiple weak learning models to create a more accurate strong predicting robust model.
+- Ensemble learning combines multiple weak learning models to create a more accurate robust predicting model.
-- The individual models in an ensemble are called base/weak learners.
+- The individual models in an ensemble learning technique are called as base/weak learners.
 - The base learners can be decision trees, support vector machines, or neural networks.
 - It helps us to reduce the variance, bias, underfitting and overfitting.
-- Ensemble learning can also improve the accuracy of models trained on small datasets.
+- Ensemble learning techniques can also improve the accuracy of models trained on small datasets.

 **Bagging (Bootstrap Aggregation)** | **Boosting** :--- | :---
-Weak learners are trained in parallel | Weak learners are trained in series Decrease variance (Solve overfitting) | Decrease bias (Improve training) Each model receives equal weight | Weights are assigned based on their performance Samples randomly (Sample with replacement) | Samples by increasing weight for wrong predictions Models are built independently | Models are improved versions of previously built models Less time to train | More time to train
-Easy to tune | Hard to tune
-Least chance of overfitting | Easy to overfit (Memorize the data + noise) Samples are drawn randomly with replacement | Samples + Observations that previous models misclassify Random Forest | AdaBoost (**Ada**ptive **Boost**ing), Gradient Boosting and XGBoost
+Weak learners are trained in parallel | Weak learners are trained in series Decrease variance (Solve overfitting) | Decrease bias (Improve training) Each model receives equal weight | Weights are assigned based on their performance Sample rows randomly (Sample with replacement) | Samples by increasing weight for wrong predictions Models are built independently | Models are improved versions of previously built models Less time to train the models | More time to train the models Easy to tune and optimize | Hard to tune and optimize Least chance of overfitting | Easy to overfit (Memorize the data + noise) Samples are drawn randomly with replacement | Samples + Observations that previous models misclassify Random Forest | AdaBoost, Gradient Boosting, and XGBoost

-### **Information Gain** (Which feature can explain the split better?)
+### Information Gain (Which feature can explain the split better?)
 - Measures the quality of the split, **High IG** is better (Explains the further split in a better way)
-- **Information Gain** decides which feature will become the next node and will split the data in a better way.
+- **Information Gain** decides which feature will become the next node and will split the data further.

-### **Entrophy** (Randomness | Uncertainty)
+### Entrophy (Randomness | Uncertainty | Unpredictable)
-- **Low entropy:** Better (Simple | No Confusion | Easy to conclude data)
+- **Low Entropy:** Better (Simple | No Confusion | Easy to conclude)
-- **High entropy:** Hard to conclude (Creates confusion)
+- **High Entropy:** Hard to conclude (Creates confusion)

-### **Gini Index** (Check for impurity in the dataset)
+### Gini Index (Check for impurity in the dataset)
 - A low Gini index is better.
 - **Pure:** All data belongs to the same class in a subset (Gini Index: 0)
 - **Impure:** Data is a mixture of different classes in a subset.

-**Random Forest** helps identify important features by analyzing how each feature contributes to splitting the data during the training process of its constituent trees.
+**Random Forest** helps identify important features by analyzing how each feature contributes to splitting the data during the training process of its trees.
 Here's a breakdown:

-1. **Decision Tree Building Blocks:** Random Forest is an ensemble method that combines multiple decision trees.
-Each tree makes predictions by splitting the data based on features (attributes) that best differentiate between the target classes (outcomes).
+1. **Decision Tree Building Blocks:**
+- Random Forest is an ensemble method that combines multiple decision trees (Weak learning models).
+- Each tree makes predictions by splitting the data based on features that best differentiate between the target classes (outcomes).

-2. **Feature Importance:** At each split in a decision tree, the algorithm considers how well a particular feature separates the data into distinct groups regarding the target variable.
-This is measured using metrics like Gini impurity, Information Gain, Entropy (classification) or variance reduction (regression).
+2. **Feature Importance:**
+- At each split in a decision tree, the algorithm considers how well a particular feature splits the data in a better way.
+- This is measured using metrics like Gini impurity, Information Gain, Entropy (classification) or variance reduction (regression).

-3. **Random Forest's Advantage:** Random Forest builds many trees, and each tree randomly selects a subset of features at each split point.
-This randomness helps prevent overfitting and ensures a wider range of features are considered across all trees.
+3. **Random Forest's Advantage:**
+- Random Forest builds many trees, and each tree randomly selects a subset of features at each split point.
+- This randomness helps prevent overfitting and ensures a wider range of features are considered across all trees.

-4. **Tracking Feature Importance:** Throughout the forest creation process, Random Forest keeps track of how often each feature is chosen for splitting and how well it separates the data.
-Features that consistently contribute to good splits are considered more important.
+4. **Tracking Feature Importance:**
+- Throughout the forest creation process, Random Forest keeps track of how often each feature is chosen for splitting and how well it separates the data.
+- Features that consistently contribute to good splits are considered more important.

-5. **Feature Importance Scores:** After building the forest, Random Forest provides a feature importance score for each feature (**feature_importance_**).
-This score reflects how much a particular feature has been used for splitting across all the trees in the forest.
-Higher scores indicate greater importance in predicting the target variable.
+5. **Feature Importance Scores:**
+- After building the forest, Random Forest provides a feature importance score for each feature (**feature_importance_**).
+- This score reflects how much a particular feature has been used for splitting across all the trees in the forest.
+- Higher scores indicate greater importance in predicting the target variable.

 **Random Forest acts like a team of analysts, each analyzing the data from a slightly different perspective.
 By combining their insights (feature importance scores), you gain a more comprehensive understanding of which features are most critical for making accurate predictions.**